joshmoran/todo_flask/README.md

 - Completed tasks:
 - Are moved to a separate section (e.g. "Completed Tasks").
 - Show the deadline as "Completed on [date/time].

+## Overview
+- This application uses a SQLite Database (schema.db)
+  - To edit, run 'sqlite3 schema.db'
+- A copy of the database design and input data can be found at 'schema.sql'